 I always say yes, because some folks just don’t drink alcohol and I get it!
 This cocktail will be a little harder to emulate without the gin, however these are my thoughts on a mocktail.
 Use the blueberry syrup on the bottom, maybe 3 oz instead of 2 oz.

 Use your favorite mixer or even a good lemonade for the middle and top with a blue soda or sports drink, if you want to stick with a red, white and blue look!
 If not, just top with ginger beer (non-alcoholic).

 How to Rim the Glass in Lemon Sugar

-If you want the look with the lemon sugared rim for the blueberry gin fizz, then follow these simple instructions.
+To get this lemon sugared rim look for the blueberry gin fizz, follow these simple instructions.

 - Strawberry Gin Cocktail

 - 4 ingredient Margarita (on the rocks or frozen)

 The Strawberry Refresher is a light non-alcoholic drink made with summer fresh strawberry syrup, lime juice and your favorite mixer.
 Perfect for a warm spring or summer day, refreshing and delicious.